-503.10.1 Leakage Testing: High-pressure and medium-pressure ducts shall be leak tested in accordance with the applicable standards listed in Chapter 7 of this Code with the rate of air leakage not to exceed the maximum rate specified in that standard.

-503.10.2 Seams and Joints: All low-pressure supply and return ducts, including enclosed stud bays or joist cavities/space used to transport air, shall be securely fastened and sealed with welds, gaskets, mastics (adhesives), mastic-plus-embedded-fabric systems or tapes installed in accordance with the manufacturer's installation instructions.
-Tapes and mastics used with rigid fibrous glass ducts shall be listed and labeled in accordance with UL 181A.
-Tapes and mastics used with flexible air ducts shall be listed and labeled in accordance with UL 181B.
-Duct tape is not permitted as a sealant on any ducts.
+503.10.1 Leakage Testing: High-pressure and mediumpressure ducts shall be leak tested in accordance with the 1985 Edition of the SMACNA HVAC Air Duct Leakage Test Manual with the rate of air leakage not to exceed the maximum rate specified in that standard.
+503.10.2 Seams and Joints: All low-pressure supply and return duct transverse joints, and enclosed stud bays or joist cavities/space used to transport air, shall be securely fastened and sealed with welds, gaskets, mastics (adhesives), or mastic-plus-embedded-fabric systems installed in accordance with the manufacturer's installation instructions.

-EXCEPTION: Ducts or building cavities used for air distribution that are located entirely within the conditioned space of the building are exempt from this section.
+EXCEPTIONS: 1.
+Ducts or building cavities used for air distribution that are located entirely within the conditioned space of the building are exempt from this section.